cdcepi/FluSight-forecast-hub/model-output/README.md

     YYYY-MM-DD

 This is the last date of the forecast target's week.
 This will be the date of the Saturday at the end of the forecasted week.
-As a reminder, the `target_end_date` is the end date of the week during which the admissions occur, not the date the admission is reported (see the data processing section for more details).
+As a reminder, the `target_end_date` is the end date of the week during which the admissions are reported (see the data processing section for more details).
 Within each row of the submission file, the `target_end_date` should be equal to the `reference_date` + `horizon`*(7 days).

 ### `location`